Podiatry Hotline Foot & Ankle

 Foot and Ankle Specialists & Podiatrists located in Mission Viejo, CA

 With the beating that your feet take on a daily basis, it’s common for arthritis to develop over time, especially if you’ve sustained a sports injury in the past.
-At Podiatry Hotline Inc., in Mission Viejo, California, Thomas Rambacher, DPM offers innovative podiatric foot care treatments including regenerative therapies like stem cell treatments.
-If you’re suffering from arthritic foot pain, call Podiatry Hotline Inc., or schedule an appointment online to get effective treatment.
+At Podiatry Hotline Foot & Ankle., in Mission Viejo, California, Thomas Rambacher, DPM offers innovative podiatric foot care treatments including regenerative therapies like stem cell treatments.
+If you’re suffering from arthritic foot pain, call Podiatry Hotline Foot & Ankle., or schedule an appointment online to get effective treatment.

 Arthritis is an umbrella term for numerous degenerative conditions that affect the joints.

 Joints are designed to cushion or ease movement everywhere bones come together in your body.
 When you have arthritis, the lining of your joint begins to break down, so when bones rub together, it causes swelling and discomfort.

 Arthritis that develops in your foot and ankles can reduce your mobility and negatively impact your quality of life.
 Nearly half of men and women in their 60s and 70s have foot pain caused by arthritis.

 How does arthritis affect the feet?

 Arthritis in your feet typically develops over time because of wear and tear.
 As the cartilage lining your joints breaks down, your feet lose their flexibility, strength, and function.

 Several types of arthritis can develop in any joints of your feet or ankles, but your big toe is especially vulnerable.